2025-26 Edition

 The increasing availability of electronic heath data provides an unprecedented opportunity to use data-driven approaches to improve human health.
 Equips students with essential skills in curating, managing, and analyzing health data, focusing on electronic health records.

-Prerequisite: IN4MATX 171 or PUBHLTH 105.
-IN4MATX 171 with a grade of C or better.
-PUBHLTH 105 with a grade of C or better
+Prerequisite: IN4MATX 171 with a minimum grade of C or PUBHLTH 105 with a minimum grade of C.

 PUBHLTH 112.
 Obesity Epidemiology.
 4 Units.